lsst-dm/despyastro/README.txt

 -- version 0.3.0 (Dec 2014).
 Added query2rec(query,dbhandle) (by Alex Drlica-Wagner) to genutils.py and made genutils visible at root via _init__.py

+-- version 0.3.1 (July 2015)
+Re-worked function to transform dec2deg and deg2dec in astrometry Added function to get pixel-scale from fitsheader matrix CDXX